-Consider adding gold accent pieces like floor lamps, trays and candles as less permanent but equally effective way of updating any space in your home.
+Consider adding gold accent pieces like floor lamps, trays, and candles as a less permanent but equally effective way of updating any space in your home.
 They are elegant, evocative touches.

 - Unique Kitchens

 Another trend in kitchen design is the expansion of the island into something much bigger.
 As more and more, kitchens serve as multi-purpose rooms, the island is taking on a life of its own.
-Often custom-sized to a homeowner’s specification, they are now featuring more seating for multiple workstations, custom storage solutions, sinks and sometimes secondary appliances.
+Often custom-sized to a homeowner’s specification, they now feature more seating for multiple workstations, custom storage solutions, sinks, and sometimes secondary appliances.

-Built-in furniture like bookcases, shelving, floating media centers or discrete storage are not only space-saving, they convey a sense of luxury and customization.
+Built-in furniture like bookcases, shelving, floating media centers, or discrete storage is not only space-saving, they convey a sense of luxury and customization.
 Designed specifically for an area and performing a practical function, demand for built-in features is growing.
-Custom shelving or bookcases provide the perfect showcase for art, photos and other meaningful objects.
+Custom shelving or bookcases provide the perfect showcase for art, photos, and other meaningful objects.
 Homeowners can curate their displays and modify them regularly in visually appealing ways to update and refresh the look of their rooms.

 - The Home Office – Reconsidered and Redesigned

 As remote work has become the norm for millions of Americans, home office design has suddenly ascended in importance.
-Previously and often simply a “storage room for a desk”, homeowners now are rethinking, reconfiguring and redesigning home offices as more time is spent in these spaces.
+Previously and often simply a “storage room for a desk”, homeowners now are rethinking, reconfiguring, and redesigning home offices as more time is spent in these spaces.
 Whether a separate room or simply a designated area of your home, the home office space should be beautiful and inspiring as well as multi-functional for homeschooling and Zoom meeting alike.
-Take the time to add personal flourishes to the space so it looks less utilitarian and more reflective of your own taste.
+Take the time to add personal flourishes to the space to look less utilitarian and more reflective of your taste.

 - Outdoor influences, Inside

 These influences extend to the shapes and textures that are trending as well.
-Sensual, organic curves are figuring prominently in upholstered pieces – in sofas, loungers and even accents like coffee tables and round carpets creating soothing and relaxed interiors.
-The curvilinear shapes evoking a togetherness – like a nest or cocoon.
-As well, textures add further interest to spaces – boucle fabrics, shaggy rugs, tapestries etc. all convey additional warmth and balance.
+Sensual, organic curves are prominent in upholstered pieces – in sofas, loungers, and even accents like coffee tables and round carpets, creating soothing and relaxed interiors.
+The curvilinear shapes evoke a togetherness – like a nest or a cocoon.
+As well, textures add further interest to spaces – boucle fabrics, shaggy rugs, tapestries, etc. all convey additional warmth and balance.